mojochao/devbox-golang/README.md

 It is intended that this image can be used as a base for more customized project-specific needs.

-This repository also contains a [devbox script](bin/devbox) that is useful for working with devbox containers.

 ## Organization

 This git repository is organized as follows: